pdp10/notes/vim.md

 going between documents or buffers, as they're referred to with Vim, as simple as a few keystrokes.
 ```
-:buffers - list the current buffers
+:ls - list all opened buffers (also :buffers)
 :bn - Switch to next buffer
 :bp - Switch to previous buffer
 :bd - Close the current buffer